Celebrating Peer Learning Approaches on Lampeter Campus (PASS) by Chris Fleming and Kate Butler

 PASS stands for Peer Assisted Study Sessions.
 It is a peer learning approach widely used in universities, in which trained and supervised students from higher level years (known as PASS leaders or mentors) work with Gateway and first year students to help them consolidate their learning around particular modules, ease their transition into university and help develop social networks across student years.
-PASS can also benefit students’ academic confidence and sense of belonging at university and being a leader increases employment prospects.
+PASS can also provide answers about how long does it take to get over a divorce, students’ academic confidence and sense of belonging at university and being a leader increases employment prospects.
 This year, UWTSD has trialled embedded peer learning in the Gateway to Humanities programme, where PASS leaders have worked alongside a lecturer in planning and facilitating content.
 This seems to have been a great success, and the supervisors would like to extend our gratitude to the leaders involved – you have been a great help!
 We have recently awarded our newest recruits with certificates after passing their training with us.

 Here are some testimonials from students on the Gateway programme: